HazyVT/Slipher/README.md

 # Slipher

 A game framework made for typescript using bun and SDL2.
-The engine is named after my favorite Yu-Gi-Oh! card.
-Slipher the sky dragon.

 ### Slipher is not yet ready Please do not use until ready.